MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-code-overview.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/ssl-prompt.png" alt-text="Screenshot showing how the prompt to install an SSL certificate to enable Teams to load your application from localhost.":::

 1. You can run the application through web browser.
 If you are prompted to open Microsoft Teams app, select **Cancel** to remain within the browser.
 You may also be prompted to switch to the Teams application at other times.
-Select Teams on web browser when this happens.
+Select Teams on web browser.

    :::image type="content" source="../assets/images/teams-toolkit-v2/launch-web-browser-and-pick-webapp.png" alt-text="Screenshot showing how to pick the web version of teams when launched":::